chanzuckerberg/DRSM-corpus/README.md

 ## Code of Conduct

-This project adheres to [the Contributor Covenant code of conduct](https://www.contributor-covenant.org/).
+This project adheres to [the Contributor Covenant code of conduct](https://www.contributor-covenant.org/), described in more detail here: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to opensource@chanzuckerberg.com.

 ## Security